tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/14-culmination-01/README.md

 # Bank of America Stock Data

-In this exercise you'll be learning to use the pandas module.
+In this exercise you'll practice using various components of the pandas module.

 ## Instructions